 The Civil Aviation Authority of the Philippines (CAAP) has released a list of airports in the country and their corresponding operational status.
 The infographic was posted on the agency’s official and verified Facebook page.

-Of the 49 commercial airports on the list, 23 have been allowed by the respective local government units (LGUs) to operate commercially as of 14 June 2020, while nine are scheduled to restart operations in the future.
+Of the 49 commercial airports on the list, 32 have been allowed by their respective local government units to open as of 17 July 2020, while 17 are currently not operational, with a few scheduled to resume soon.

 Below is the infographic.
 We have also typed it down, in case the image is too small on your device.

 Bacolod- Silay Airport *

 General Santos Airport

 Manila International Airport (Ninoy Aquino International Airport, NAIA)

 San Jose Airport